Sarika is a subdistrict of Nakhon Nayok province nestled against the jungle covered mountains of Khao Yai National Park.

 It’s a great area to visit on ordinary working days when few people are around, and its not that well known to foreigners.

-There are lots of resorts, guesthouses, and hotels there, so outside holidays and long weekends its easy to find a place to crash.
+There are lots of resorts, guesthouses, and hotels there, so outside holidays and long weekends its easy to find a place to crash at a reasonable price.

 There’s also the Royal Hills golf course/hotel if that’s your sport.